Cutting Fiber-Cement Siding with a Circular Saw

-For straight cuts, a specialized circular saw with a matching blade controls dust
+For straight cuts of fiber cement, a specialized circular saw with a matching blade controls dust.

 When you’re working with fiber cement, straight cuts are the easiest to make, and as Mike Guertin shows us in this gem from the Fine Homebuilding Video Vault, a circular saw is the right tool for the job.
 There are a few things to keep in mind, though.
 First, you need to work on a sturdy worktable; sawhorses are not adequate for holding long, flimsy planks securely.
 Also, be sure to outfit your circular saw with blades made especially for the job.
 They produce less dust than regular blades, and they won’t chew up the material.
 For large jobs, consider a purpose-built circular saw that attaches to a wet/dry vacuum.